dharmik529/CampusAgile/README.old.md

 - Wiki: Collaborative documentation for internal use and community support (if applicable).

 Documentation will be developed incrementally alongside the software components.
 The team will allocate specific responsibilities for creating and maintaining documentation, ensuring that it remains up to date as the project progresses.

+# Test Automation Infrastructure

+- Testing Framework: Postman
+- Continuous Integration (CI) Service: Travis CI

+**Justification for Test Automation Infrastructure:**

+1. Postman: Postman is a popular tool for testing APIs.
+It offers a user-friendly interface for creating and running API tests, making it suitable for testing the API endpoints of a NestJS application.
+Postman also provides the ability to automate tests, making it a good choice for API testing.

+**Adding a New Test to the Code Base:**

+To add a new test to the code base, follow these steps:

+1. Create a new test file with a **.spec.ts** extension in the same directory as the module or component you want to test.

+2. Write your test cases using the Jasmine framework's syntax to describe the behavior of the code.

+3. Use Jest's `describe` and it functions to structure and write your tests.

+4. Run the tests using the `npm test` command, which is configured to use Jest.

+CI Service and Repository Link:

+- CI Service: Github actions
+- GitHub repository is linked to workflows, and workflow is triggered on every push to the GitHub repository.

+Justification for Travis CI:

+We chose Github Actions because it can ssh into my vps and run a script to pull and redeploy

+Pros/Cons Matrix for CI Services:

+1. Travis CI:
+    Pros:
+        - Seamless integration with GitHub.
+        - Supports a wide range of programming languages, including TypeScript and Node.js.
+        - Free tier available for open-source projects.
+        - Easy configuration via a `.travis.yml` file.
+        - Fast build times
+    Cons:
+        - Limited concurrency on free plan
+        - Limited customization options compared to some other CI services.

+2. CircleCI:
+    Pro:
+        - High degree of customization.
+        - Support for Docker containers, which is useful for more complex build setups.
+        - Strong parallelism support for faster builds.
+        - Scalable for larger projects.
+    Cons:
+        - Learning curve due to the high level of customization.
+        - Costly for large-scale commercial projects.

+**Tests Executed in CI Build**

+All unit tests, integration tests, and end-to-end tests will be executed in the CI build to ensure the integrity and quality of the codebase.

+**Development Actions Triggering CI Build:**
+The CI build will be triggered by the following development actions:

+1. Push to the main repository branch.
+2. Pull requests opened against the main repository branch.
+3. Branch merges or pull request merges into the main branch.